department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants/how-to-apply.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How to Apply for a Specially Adapted Housing Grant display title: How to Apply
+title: How to Apply for a Specially Adapted Housing (SAH) Grant display title: How to Apply
 concurrence:
 order: 1